The human body is a complex system. Human physiology is the science of mechanical, physical, and biochemical functions.

 It’s essential to study these things so doctors can best help people with physiological issues.

 But the way they behave day to day and the way they deal with issues can be very different.
-The physiology of marriage is how all the parts of married life work together to create a beautiful marriage union.
+The physiology of marriage is how all the parts of married life work together to create a beautiful union of two healthy individuals.

 How can you develop good physiological fitness in marriage?

 Putting it another way: How do you keep a marriage alive and functioning?
 Keep reading the article:

 It’s almost like understanding the physiology of marriage.